Ternary computer: History

 One early calculating machine, built entirely from wood by Thomas Fowler in 1840, operated in balanced ternary.

 The first modern, electronic ternary computer, Setun, was built in 1958 in the Soviet Union at the Moscow State University by Nikolay Brusentsov, and it had notable advantages over the binary computers that eventually replaced it, such as lower electricity consumption and lower production cost.
 In 1970 Brusentsov built an enhanced version of the computer, which he called Setun-70.

 In the United States, the ternary computing emulator Ternac working on a binary machine was developed in 1973.
 The ternary computer QTC-1 was developed in Canada.

+Comparison to binary computing

+Balanced ternary systems and ternary computers are not unprecedented in history.
+Thomas Fowler built a mechanical computer in 1840 using balanced ternary system.
+The balanced ternary representation of numbers and its related arithmetics was applied in number theory back to Leonhard Euler and was briefly discussed by Claude Shannon in his paper "A Symmetrical Notation for Numbers" published in 1950.

+Despite the ternary design never becoming massively produced, there have been discussions on the advantages of the ternary system over the binary system, and great interest was present on the ternary and more generally on the multi-valued logic systems in the academy.

+Advantages

+While developing the Setun ternary computer, Nikolay Brusentsov found the ternary number system superior to the binary number system: it allowed him to create very simple and reliable elements, and he needed only one-seventh as many elements as Lev Gutenmakher's binary computers.
+The power source requirements were also significantly reduced because fewer magnetic rods and diodes were used.
+He also found the natural number-coding system used in the ternary system superior over the direct, reciprocal and supplementary number coding used in the binary system.
+He maintained that the ternary system is superior to binary in most aspects and published several papers advocating the ternary system from 1985 to 2014.

+The symmetric nature of balanced ternary logic allows for natural representation of negative numbers.